-Devices or software designed to be used by a person who is blind or has a severe learning disability to enable him or her to read print - prescription required.
+Devices or software designed for a person who is blind or has a severe learning disability to allow him or her to read print - prescription needed.

-Electronic speech synthesizers that enable a person who is unable to speak to communicate using a portable keyboard - prescription required.
+Electronic speech synthesizers that allow a person who is unable to speak to communicate using a portable keyboard - prescription needed.

-Job coaching services (other than job placement or career counselling services) provided to a person with a severe and prolonged impairment in physical or mental functions and paid to someone in the business of providing these services.
-A medical practitioner must certify in writing that these services are necessary.
+Job coaching services (other than job placement or career counselling services) for a person with a severe and prolonged impairment in physical or mental functions and paid to someone in the business of providing these services.
+A medical practitioner must certify in writing that these services are needed.

-Note taking services used by a person with an impairment in physical or mental functions and paid to someone in the business of providing these services.
-A medical practitioner must certify in writing that these services are necessary.
+Note-taking services used by a person with an impairment in physical or mental functions and paid to someone in the business of providing these services.
+A medical practitioner must certify in writing that these services are needed.

-Optical scanners or similar devices designed for use by a person who is blind to enable him or her to read print - prescription required.
+Optical scanners or similar devices designed for a person who is blind to allow him or her to read print - prescription needed.

-Page turner devices to help a person turn the pages of a book or other bound document when he or she has a severe and prolonged impairment that markedly restricts the person's ability to use their arms or hands - prescription required.
+Page turner devices to help a person turn the pages of a book or other bound document when he or she has a severe and prolonged impairment that markedly restricts the person's ability to use their arms or hands - prescription needed.

-Reading services provided to a person who is blind or has a severe learning disability and paid to someone in the business of providing these services.
-A medical practitioner must certify in writing that these services are necessary.
+Reading services for a person who is blind or has a severe learning disability and paid to someone in the business of providing these services.
+A medical practitioner must certify in writing that these services are needed.